RadoslavBotov/Wave-Function-Collapse/README.md

 ## Functionality

-+ Resizable grid to easily change generated image size
++ Resizable grid to easily change generated image size ✅
-+ Automatic mode that fills grid cell based on tile with least entropy(number of tile possibilities for that cell)
++ Automatic mode that fills grid cell based on tile with least entropy(number of tile possibilities for that cell) ❌
-+ Manual mode where user can choose the tiles themselves
++ Manual mode where user can choose the tiles themselves ✅
-+ Detection if grid is in a dead-end state (some cell has 0 possibilities left)
++ Detection if grid is in a dead-end state (some cell has 0 possibilities left) ❌
-+ Add new image-sets in resources easily by providing files(png) and describing their side permissions in a yaml file
++ Add new image-sets in resources easily by providing files(png) and describing their side permissions in a yaml file ✅

 ## Technologies

 + Python 3.12.7
 + Tkinter 8.6
 + PIL 10.4.0

+## Startup

+As they are, the paths for image resources are hardcoded with the parent directory being 'src'.
+As such the main.py has to be started from src as the working directory or 'no such file or directory found' errors will occur.

 ## Simple class structure